BpaLabTHCologne/bpa_lab_demonstration_factory/README.md

 In addition to the local environment setup with docker compose, you can download the [Camunda Desktop Modeler](https://camunda.com/download/modeler/) to locally model BPMN diagrams for execution and directly deploy them to your local environment.

-> :information_source: This project deployes process diagrams automatically for order management, production control, purchasing, shipment and warehouse operations.
+> :information_source: This project deployes all the process diagrams automatically including order management, production control, purchasing, shipment and warehouse operations.

 ### Start the process